 Each year, our Compensation Committee may supplement the performance-based cash incentive plan awards earned by our NEOs with discretionary bonuses which are awarded based on our Chief Executive Officer's recommendations, other than with respect to himself, and the Compensation Committee's assessment of individual contributions.
-In Fiscal Year 2011 no discretionary bonuses were paid to our NEOs.
+In Fiscal Year 2012, our Compensation Committee awarded a discretionary bonus of \$60,000 to Mr. Ingram due to the exceptional contribution of the Wireless Semiconductor Division to the Company's overall financial results for Fiscal Year 2012, and Mr. Ingram's commitment to the Company and his leadership of that division.